What can they be defined as?

 Application of digital technologies - Safeguarding, security & IT Management, Awareness of the digital age & its use in different sectors, Application of ICT

-There is an additional “unwritten skill” that you need to be able to demonstrate the skill of presenting and promoting yourself well in interview.
+There is an additional “unwritten skill” that you need to be able to demonstrate the skill of presenting and promoting yourself well in an interview.